 On the face of it, this poem is about becoming a parent — the fears new parents have; the limitations parenthood imposes on their lives; the unexpected, unsettling joys it rewards them with.
 So it might seem strange that Campbell’s words have always resonated with me, though I have chosen, deliberately, never to become a parent.

 But that’s the thing about great poems: they are universal.
 They manage to strike a chord in different people at different times for different reasons.

 For myself, every time I read this poem I am moved by the contrast the poet makes between the act of looking inward — at his safe, pretty, cosy life — and the act of looking up, out, to glimpse a view of the world, and his life, beyond.

 The view beyond.
-Recently, I went on a camping trip to Yorke Peninsula with my partner.
-We returned to the same spot we always return to, driving down a long, undulating, unpaved road to get there — one that is corrugated and dotted with puddle-holes, dusty with sand stirred up by other passing vehicles, and lined with dense thickets of bush where brown snakes lie coiled, sleeping.
+Recently, I went on a holiday in Yorke Peninsula.
+I returned to one of my favourite spots, following a long, undulating, unpaved road to get there — one that is corrugated and dotted with puddle-holes, dusty with sand stirred up by other passing vehicles, and lined with dense thickets of bush where brown snakes lie coiled, sleeping.

-Each day we passed our time the way we always pass our time there.
-Each day we woke to the same view.
+Each day I passed my time the way I always pass my time there.
+Each day I woke to the same view.

 I live a small life: small things give me pleasure.
 I consider myself, mostly, lucky to be able to live this way.
 And yet it’s good to escape from time to time: to look up and out and beyond.